College Life

 We have a strong pastoral support network running throughout the School.
 Each student is assigned to a tutor group and the tutor is the first port of call for any academic or pastoral issues; they also provide the crucial link between home and school.

-Every student is also a member of a House; Colbourne House for the boarders and Dickson and Walters Houses for the day students.
+Every student is also a member of a House (Colbourne, Dickson and Walters).
 The Houses are supported by a Housemaster or Housemistress and a team of House Tutors.

 Each House has a very strong sense of House spirit, which is fostered through regular House assemblies and hotly contested competitions in activities ranging from House Drama, Music and Sport to House chess and debating.